ekmadsen/IdentityService/README.md

 In the above code I use a custom authentication token.
 See the [Usage](https://github.com/ekmadsen/AspNetCore.Middleware#usage) section of my AspNetCore.Middleware documentation for an explanation of custom authentication tokens.
 Also, the above code uses my [ServiceProxy](https://github.com/ekmadsen/ServiceProxy) solution to generate Refit service proxies that automatically pass authentication tokens and logging correlation IDs.

-In an ASP.NET Core MVC website's authetication controller, write a Login action:
+In an ASP.NET Core MVC website's authentication controller, write a Login action:

 ```C#
 [AllowAnonymous]